-"(3) A copy of every patent or printed publication relied upon or referred to in paragraph (b)(1) and (2) of this section accompanied by an English language translation of all the necessary and pertinent parts of any non-English language patent or printed publication."
+"(3) A copy of every patent or printed publication relied upon or referred to in paragraph (b)(1) and (2) of this section accompanied by an English language translation of all the necessary and pertitent parts of any non-English language patent or printed publica- 1017 (5) A certification that a copy of the request filed by a person AND TRADEMARK OFFICE

 A copy of each cited patent or printed publication, as well as a translation of each non-English document is required so that all materials will be available to the examiner for full consideration.
-See \MPEP4 2218.
+See MPEPa 2218.